reggie3/Expo_API_Test/README.md

+﻿# Expo API Test

+## This project uses with the [Expo API Test Lambdas](https://github.com/reggie3/Expo_API_Test_Lambdas) repo

+This repo contains four branches the correspond to the branches of the [Expo API Test repo](https://github.com/reggie3/Expo_API_Test)

+* step1_get_repsonses_from_lambdas - Build and test the user and network interface by sending and receiving HTTP requests
+* step2_add_authorizer_functionality - Add Facebook and Google logins to enableable authorization to used HTTP requests
+* step3_cache_authentication_info - Save the authentication data to the local device so that the user does not have to keep logging in
+* step4_add_user-pass_auth - Add Auth0 user name / password login functionality

+## The project was created with create-react-native app and use Expo.io.
+Futher instructions on howto run the application are below
 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).